 So, you’re going to Mackinac Island for the first time!
 Whatever you do during your stay, you’ll enjoy being here – even if your idea of the perfect vacation is just to sit on the porch and breathe in the fresh, island air.

-But if you’re looking for activity on Mackinac, there’s so much to do that it can be overwhelming trying to figure out where to start.
-Or deciding which of the island’s sites and attractions are must-see, must-do on your first trip.
+But if you’re looking for activity on Mackinac Island, there’s so much to do that it can be overwhelming trying to figure out where to start.
+Or deciding which of Mackinac Island’s many sites and attractions are must-see, must-do on your first trip.

-Well, here you go, ya first-time “fudgie.”
+Well, here you go, ya first-time Mackinac Island “fudgie.”
 Let this be your guide.
 Start with these five things to do and then add to the list or pare it back based on the vacation pace you prefer.
-And if you’ve been to Mackinac before and didn’t do all of these, then come on back because you’re missing out!
+And if you’ve been to Mackinac Island before and didn’t do all of these things, then come on back because you’re missing out!

-Been to Mackinac before?
-If you’ve already biked around the island, try heading into Mackinac’s interior where there are more than 70 miles of paved and dirt trails to explore.
-You can find many cool sites in the heart of the island, away from town.
-Pedal to Sugarloaf, Anne’s Tablet, Crack-in-the-Island and more.
+Been to Mackinac Island before?
+If you’ve already biked around the island, try heading into Mackinac Island’s interior where there are more than 70 miles of paved and dirt trails to explore.
+You can find many cool sites in the heart of Mackinac Island, away from town.
+Pedal to Sugarloaf, Anne’s Tablet, Crack-in-the-Island and more incredible Mackinac Island attractions.

-Visit the Grand Hotel – Looming large atop Mackinac’s limestone bluffs as you approach the island on a ferry boat is historic Grand Hotel.
+Looming large atop Mackinac Island’s limestone bluffs as you approach on a ferry boat is Mackinac Island’s historic Grand Hotel.
 Built in 1887, the iconic hotel has nearly 400 rooms that are virtually 100-percent occupied May through October.
 But even if you’re not staying there, Grand Hotel is still worth a visit.
 For $10 you can walk through the hotel and grounds including the world’s longest porch.
 At 660 feet from end to end, it’s more than two football fields across!
 The porch includes 147 planting boxes with 12 yards of potting soil and nearly 1,500 geraniums, the hotel’s trademark flower.
-While you’re near the hotel, stop by Sadie’s Ice Cream Parlor for a sweet Mackinac treat such as the famous Grand Hotel Pecan Balls.
+While you’re near the hotel, stop by Sadie’s Ice Cream Parlor for a sweet Mackinac Island treat such as the famous Grand Hotel Pecan Balls.

-Been to Mackinac before?
+Been to Mackinac Island before?
 There’s quite a lot more for non-hotel guests to do at Grand Hotel (fees apply).
-Enjoy lunch or dinner in the hotel’s beautiful Main Dining Room, afternoon tea in the parlor or a cocktail in the Cupola Bar on the top floor where there are panoramic views of the island.
-Plus, the hotel features several one-of-a-kind boutique shops with clothing, jewelry, fine art, toys, souvenirs and more.
+Enjoy lunch or dinner in the hotel’s beautiful Main Dining Room, afternoon tea in the parlor or a cocktail in the Cupola Bar on the top floor where there are panoramic views of Mackinac Island.
+Plus, Grand Hotel features several one-of-a-kind boutique shops with clothing, jewelry, fine art, toys, souvenirs and more.

 Where else in the world can you visit 13 fudge shops – yes, 13! – all within a short walk of each other?
 Nowhere.
-Mackinac fudge makers churn out five tons of the tasty treat each day during peak tourism season.
+Mackinac Island fudge makers churn out five tons of the tasty treat each day during peak tourism season.
 And it’s not just the fudge that’s a draw.
-Watching the actual fudge-making has been ingrained in the Mackinac experience for generations.
-Shops put the process – marble slabs, wooden paddles and all – on display for all to see.
+Watching the actual fudge-making has been ingrained in the Mackinac Island experience for generations.
+Shops put the process on display for all to see – marble slabs, wooden paddles and all.
 Plus, the shops all offer free samples to help you settle on your favorite.

 Been to Mackinac Island before?
 Sample more fudge.
 It’s still delicious!

-With the clip-clop of horse hooves rather than the roar of motor vehicles, Mackinac naturally takes on a historic charm.
-But the island really is full of history.
+With the clip-clop of horse hooves rather than the roar of motor vehicles, Mackinac Island naturally takes on a historic charm.
+But Mackinac Island really is full of history.
 Fort Mackinac dates to 1780 when the British moved it across the ice from the mainland, where it was originally built by the French.
 The redcoats still held the fort as late as 1815, nearly 40 years after the Americans declared independence.
-The fort has been restored to how it looked in the late 1800s, and you can tour it and see demonstrations of life as it was on Mackinac back then.
+The fort has been restored to how it looked in the late 1800s, and you can tour it and see demonstrations of life as it was on Mackinac Island back then

-So, there’s five things to do on your first trip to Mackinac.
-And we haven’t even mentioned having lunch at Michigan’s Best Picnic Spot, stargazing from Mackinac’s highest point, taking a selfie at Arch Rock, surviving the Haunted Theater, playing golf on a course where a war was fought or browsing downtown’s unique shops.
-And, of course, you’ll want to find a favorite Mackinac restaurant, too.
+So, there’s five things to do on your first trip to Mackinac Island.
+And we haven’t even mentioned having lunch at Michigan’s Best Picnic Spot on Mackinac Island, stargazing from Mackinac Island’s highest point, taking a selfie at Arch Rock, surviving the Haunted Theater, playing golf on a course where a war was fought or browsing downtown’s unique shops.
+And, of course, you’ll want to find a favorite Mackinac Island restaurant, too.